 (5) Frederick Rodman Law jumped out of a Hydro Plane piloted by Anthony Janus and Philip Page;

-Finally, Billy Mitchell gave order that a military study section stationed along McCook Field near Dayton Ohio and placed Maj E. L. Hoffman in charge.
-Hoffman while creating his team, called Smith, Russel, Irvin and Bottriel in his staff.
+Finally, Billy Mitchell gave the order that a military study section stationed along with McCook Field near Dayton Ohio, and placed Maj E. L. Hoffman in charge.
+Hoffman while creating his team, called Smith, Russel, Irvin, and Bottriel in his staff.
 The section had to develop nearly all available parachutes worldwide, like:

 – Broadwick Parachute, US;

 – Irvin (Irving) Parachute, US;